 Metallica will always have a special place in my heart as the band that got me into metal.
 The Black Album was it for me until I decided to do some digging.
 And found out that, WOAH, Metallica was one of the founders of a genre called thrash metal.
 Unfamiliar at the time when I was around 12 years old, I decided I would take a listen and I am forever changed because of it.

 “Ride the Lightning” displays excellent song writing but doesn’t leave out the thrash Metallica was so good at making.
 “Kill Em’ All” was pretty much straight alcoholic thrash metal.
 While the alcoholism was still there, “Ride the Lightning” shows more maturity in their writing styles.
-While their debut is still my favorite, their second album is still godly among the beginnings of thrash metal.

 Starting with the production, it’s probably a little better than the debut.
 The production on RTL is still very raw but it is a step up.
 The guitars are still crunchy and heavy.
 The drums sound pretty amazing; except for the fact that the bass drum doesn’t exist except for when he hits a crash but it’s not a big deal.
 The bass is audible but could be a bit louder.
 James’ vocals are amazing.
 I don’t see how anyone could not like his early vocals.
 They are not as high as “Kill Em’ All” but still maintain that angry James Hetfield that I love.